chef-boneyard/chef-jenkins-plugin/README.md

 ## Setting up [kitchen-docker](https://github.com/test-kitchen/kitchen-docker)

 `kitchen-docker` is a driver for Chef Test Kitchen which enables rapid testing of Chef cookbooks using Docker.
-The Chef Automate Plugin uses this in the functional test phase and therefore currently assumes that you have a file in your cookbook called `.kitchen.docker.yml` that describes how to run the Test Kitchen suites you want under this driver.
+The plugin uses this in the functional test phase and therefore currently assumes that you have a file in your cookbook called `.kitchen.docker.yml` that describes how to run the Test Kitchen suites you want under this driver.

-## Installing the Chef Automate Plugin
+## Installing the Plugin

 While the plugin is in development, the easiest way to install and run it is via Maven using a local copy of the GitHub repository.
 Download the [repository](https://github.com/chef/chef-automate-plugin.git).
 You'll need the right Maven settings, so create a settings.xml file at ```~/.m2``` and add the following Jenkins profile.
 If you already have a settings.xml file, you only need to add the bits you're missing.